-Never one to be outdone, New York City’s John F. Kennedy International Airport has a similar fire-hydrant motif behind paw print marked doors in Terminal 4, but also an outdoor “Wooftop” patio (yes, you read that right) just for dogs to do their business—and a lovely outdoor space for owners to get fresh air—in JetBlue’s Terminal 5.
+Never one to be outdone, New York City’s John F. Kennedy International Airport has a similar fire-hydrant motif behind paw print marked doors in Terminal 4, it also has an outdoor “Wooftop” patio (yes, you read that right) just for dogs to do their business in airports—and a lovely outdoor space for owners to get fresh air—in JetBlue’s Terminal 5.

-And Denver International Airport has eschewed the traditional fire hydrant, designing its new pet relief stations, located in the centers of each of the three concourses, to reflect a Rocky Mountain motif complete with artificial rock and turf and a large mural of a dog and owner enjoying Colorado’s great outdoors.
+Another dog-friendly airport, Denver International Airport, has eschewed the traditional fire hydrant, designing its new pet relief stations, located in the centers of each of the three concourses, to reflect a Rocky Mountain motif complete with artificial rock and turf and a large mural of a dog and owner enjoying Colorado’s great outdoors.

 Airports haven’t suddenly gone friendly for Fido.

 The “Nondiscrimination on the Basis of Disability in Air Travel” mandate requires airports with 10,000 or more annual passengers to provide convenient, indoor, wheelchair-accessible pet-relief areas for service animals that accompany those passengers who are connecting, arriving, or departing on flights.

 The number of service animals that travel each year has grown dramatically, according to government statistics.
 The U.S. alone sees over 31,000 service dogs walking through airport terminals, while international numbers almost double that.
 And these numbers don’t reflect folks who just want to show their new puppy to grandma at Christmas.